The Routledge Handbook of Star Trek

 The Routledge Handbook of Shakespeare and Memory

 Though it might seem as modern as Samuel Beckett, Joseph Conrad, and Vladimir Nabokov, translingual writing - texts by authors using more than one language or a language other than their primary one - has an ancient pedigree.
-The Routledge Companion to Literary Translingualism aims to provide a ...
+The Routledge Handbook of Literary Translingualism aims to provide a ...

 August 11, 2020